TheSecondChance/WhoDare_extension/USAGE.md

 2. Look for errors in Debug Console (`F12`)
 3. Verify `.howdare` directory has write permissions

-### Web Viewer Decryption Fails
+### Web Viewer Fetch Fails

 1. Ensure the stats file exists in the repository
-2. Check if you're using a custom encryption key
+2. Verify the repository URL is correct
-3. Verify the repository URL is correct
+3. Check if the file is committed to the repository
-4. Try using the default key (leave field empty)
+4. Try different branches (main, master)

 ### Build Errors